 - Self-tests (questionnaires to fill in and to offer an indication of the severity of your troubles and symptoms (an anxiety and depression test and a test that measures suicidal tendencies)

 In addition, we support clients with our training services aimed at both professionals working in mental health care (GGZ professionals) and people who are facing suicide in their professional practice or personal environment.
-The PITSTOP training programme has been developed for GGZ Professionals as a guide to the implementation of the multidisciplinary guideline for the diagnosis and treatment of suicidal behaviour (MDR Diagnostiek en behandeling van suïcidaal gedrag).
-In our gatekeepers' training programme our clients learn how to notice signs of suicidal thoughts, to talk about this and to get professional help.
+In our gatekeepers' training programme our clients learn how to identify signs of suicidal thoughts, to address those and how to refer to professional help.

 Center of expertise